Last updated on January 23rd, 2024 at 02:18 am

-An analog to digital video converter is the solution to send VHS to a PC without a capture device attached to your computer.
+An analog-to-digital video converter is a solution to send VHS to a PC without a capture device attached to your computer.

-This converter is called VHS digital converter box by some manufacturers.
+This converter is called a VHS digital converter box by some manufacturers.

 It is a self-contained compact device that comes with an LCD screen to allow you to preview video footage as it is captured.

 How Does a VHS Digital Converter Work?